reubenstr/ElectroPup/README.md

 The CAN bus controller is a [2-Channel Isolated CAN Expansion HAT](https://www.waveshare.com/2-ch-can-hat.htm) from waveshare.

-Each CAN controller drivers six motors with an average motor update rate of ~70hz.
+Each CAN controller drives six motors with an average motor update rate of ~70 Hz.
 This includes fetching encoder position, setting target angle/speed, and getting error states.

 # Gamepad